DaNightMart2/ng1/README.md

 # The official Night Games 1 Minecraft: Bedrock Edition resource and behavior pack.

 ## Side note:
-- This is a passion project.
+- This is a passion project, made by an intermediate programmer.
 Therefore, the code, writing, etc. may not be the greatest.

 ## Known issues:
 - If the "/reload" command is used in-game, the dialog system will be reset.
 Therefore, if a player was mid-way through a dialogue sequence, all the dialogues that were scheduled to show after the current one would be removed.